agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 ### Naive and Sophisticated Agents: Gridworld Example
 Before describing our formal model and implementation of Naive and Sophisticated hyperbolic discounters, we illustrate their contrasting behavior using the Restaurant Choice example.
 We use the MDP version, where the agent has full knowledge of the locations of restaurants and of which restaurants are open.
 Recall the problem setup:

->Bob is looking for a place to eat.
+>**Restaurant Choice**: Bob is looking for a place to eat.
 His decision problem is to take a sequence of actions such that (a) he eats at a restaurant he likes and (b) he does not spend too much time walking.
 The restaurant options are: the Donut Store, the Vegetarian Salad Bar, and the Noodle Shop.
 The Donut Store is a chain with two local branches.
 We assume each branch has identical utility for Bob.
 We abbreviate the restaurant names as "Donut South", "Donut North", "Veg" and "Noodle".

 The only difference from previous versions of Restaurant Choice is that restaurants now have *two* utilities.
 On entering a restaurant, the agent first receives the *immediate reward* (i.e. how good the food tastes) and at the next timestep receives the *delayed reward* (i.e. how good the person feels after eating it).